Tolga Yalkin, Assistant Superintendent, delivers remarks for OSFI’s second Quarterly Release Announcement Day

 The changes will help us determine how well institutions are managing their intraday liquidity risk.

-Our LICAT guideline helps us assess an insurer’s financial health and protects policyholders and creditors.
+Moving on, our LICAT guideline helps us assess an insurer’s financial health and, in doing so, helps protects policyholders and creditors.

 Updates to the LICAT guideline include important changes to the segregated fund guarantee risk section and minor edits to other sections.